arivictor/node-red-cicd-example/README.md

 # Node-RED CI/CD with GitHub Actions

-Example setup using Docker and GitHub actiosn to create self-contained flows.
+Example setup using Docker and GitHub Actions to create self-contained Node-RED flows as a service.

 # ⚡️ Quick Start